rosshudgins/rosshudginsdotdev/content/posts/2020-04-29-thoughts-on-omscs-halfway-through.md

   - OMSCS
   - Georgia Tech
 ---
+In my time enrolled in Georgia Tech's OMSCS program, I've gotten a lot of value from others' OMSCS course reviews, so I want to give back and share from my own experience.

 ## Motivation

 I had a fascinating introduction to Big Data and some basics of Machine Learning (although the course was titled [Information Storage and Retrieval](http://courses.cse.tamu.edu/caverlee/csce470_2014/index.html)) in my undergrad at Texas A&M that really blew my mind at the time.
 There weren't really any more related opportunities at the time though, so this interest just stuck around in the back of my mind.

 I had never thought I'd even consider going back to school for a master's degree, but my brother in law encouraged me to look into some machine learning education.
 Of course there are plenty of free and cheap online courses and tutorials, but personally I benefit more from more structured learning and like the potential of earning a degree.
 There are a handful of options (more now than when I started looking) but some are much more expensive than others.
 Georgia Tech's [OMSCS](https://www.omscs.gatech.edu/specialization-machine-learning) with a specialization in Machine Learning seemed to check all the boxes for me.
 Also, since the company I work for offer tuition reimbursement, it seemed like a no-brainer for me to apply.

 Obviously I'm here writing this, so spoiler alert, I was accepted and enrolled starting in January 2019.
-At this point I've completed 5 of the 10 required courses
+At this point I've completed 5 of the 10 required courses and I'd like to share some course reviews from my experience.

-## Course
+## Courses

 ### Software Analysis and Test